Stress, depression or anxiety account for 55% of all working days lost due to work-related ill health.

 About this course

 One of the biggest challenges with poor mental health is removing the stigma that surrounds it.
-Many don’t hesitate to seek help for physical pain or problem, yet so many of us ignore emotional and mental health issues – or we feel too embarrassed, confused or scared to talk about them.
+Many don’t hesitate to seek help for physical pain or problems, yet so many of us ignore emotional and mental health issues – or we feel too embarrassed, confused or scared to talk about them.
 This Mental Health Awareness Training discusses mental health the way you would a headache or the flu, and it encourages you to take care of yourself as you would a loved one.

 Download our free white paper on mental ill-health in UK workplaces & ISO 45003 & wellbeing at work.

-Shocking statistics behind Mental Health in UK workplaces
+Mental Health in UK workplaces

 Only 13% of people reported that they live with high levels of good mental health in a survey that was recently commissioned by the Mental Health Foundation.